St. Fintan's High School: State status and new location

 Following reforms of the educational system in Ireland in the 1960s, St. Fintan's became a voluntary aided school.
 The school remains in private ownership within a Trust but the Government funds most running costs and the school conforms to state pupil entry provisions, prohibiting academic selection and fees.
 However, like most Irish voluntary aided schools, it asks parents and guardians in a position to do so to make a voluntary contribution towards capital projects and extra curricular activities.
 The post-primary section of the school began on Dublin Road in 1972, in a purpose-built premises built using donations of around 175,000 pounds, and with three dedicated science laboratories, and rooms for art, geography and languages.
 A large gym, with a performance stage and stage lighting, was added later, again funded entirely by donations.
-In 1980, the third Christian Brother principal took over, and introduced a school uniform and basketball as a sport, with the school winning eight senior all-Ireland titles during the 1980s and early 1990s.
+In 1980, the third Christian Brother principal took over and mandated a school uniform - previously the uniform was optional for secondary pupils and rarely worn.
+He also introduced basketball as a sport, with the school winning eight senior all-Ireland titles during the 1980s and early 1990s.

 Though founded by the Christian Brothers, St. Fintan's has had a fully lay staff for more than a decade.
 It was transferred to and remains a constituent of the Edmund Rice Schools Trust.